Winter Park Resort View from the Fraser River Trail

 • First Aid: Carry a basic first aid kit for minor injuries.
 This should include, at minimum, Band-Aids, antiseptic, aspirin, mirror, matches, and a jack-knife, a whistle, flashlight, and multi-tool.

-Day hike checklist
+Updated day hike checklist pin2

-Day hikes in Grand County offer a window into the unspoiled beauty of the Colorado Rockies.
+Day hikes in Grand County offer a window into the beauty of the Colorado Rockies.
 Whether you’re an experienced hiker or just looking to enjoy a leisurely walk in nature, these trails provide a perfect opportunity to experience the best of what Grand County has to offer.
 Enjoy these family friendly day hikes in Grand County almost year-round.

 Travel Resources

-Our preferred travel booking sites are below.
+We recommend booking through our preferred travel booking sites below.

-Air TravelCheapOair
+Air TravelSkyScanner

 LodgingBooking.com, VRBO.com, Expedia.com, Hostelworld